eradiate/eradiate/docs/rst/getting_started/building.rst

     python setup.py develop

-Once this is done, you can check if the installation is successful by printing the embedded Mitsuba version to the terminal:
+Once this is done, you can check if the installation is successful by printing the embedded Mitsuba version number to the terminal:

 .. code-block:: bash

-    python -c "import eradiate.kernel; print(eradiate.kernel.core.MTS_VERSION)"
+    python -c "import eradiate.kernel; eradiate.kernel.set_variant('scalar_mono'); print(eradiate.kernel.core.MTS_VERSION)"